SamuelMarks/samuelmarks.github.io/ml-switcheroo/_sources/EXTENDING.md.txt

 ### Auto-Wired Plugins

-You can register a hook and definition its semantic mapping in one place using the `auto_wire` parameter.
-This architecture maintains locality of behavior and avoids editing huge JSON files manually.
+You can register a hook and define its semantic mapping ("Hub entry") in one place using the `auto_wire` parameter.
+This architecture maintains locality of behavior and avoids editing large JSON files manually.

 ```python
 import libcst as cst